Tonystli18/DS-Course3-Project/CodeBook.md

  * __Step 5__: Create the final dataset. **_all_data_** stores all 10,299 obs with 81 variables (activity, subject ID and 79 mean and std variables)
  * __Step 6__: Create tidy data set with the average of each variable for all subjects and activities, and store the tidy dataset to file. **_final_tidy_tbl_** stores the final tidy data.frame.
 ## Variables
-There are totally 81 variables in the final tidy data set:
+There are totally 81 variables in the final tidy data set.
+All of them have corresponding feature names in 'features.txt' of raw data. their names are similar, but remove '()' and change 'BodyBody' to 'Body'.
 * subject : subject ID for the observation
 * activity : what activity the subject conducted when get the observation
 * tBodyAcc-mean-X : mean value of rawdata feature 'tBodyAcc-mean()-X' of all obs for the corresponding subject & activity